gsag/can-i-drink/README.md

-# canidrink
+# Can I drink? :beverage_box:

-A flutter app for study purposes
+A flutter app for study purposes.

 ## Getting Started